ipums/ipumspy/docs/source/ipums_api/ipums_api_aggregate/index.rst

 datasets in a single extract.

 .. note::
    Currently, NHGIS only supports extent selection for census blocks and block groups.
-However, extent selection availability may be expanded to more geographic levels in the future.

 Time Series Tables
 ------------------